kmjones1979/se2-graph-token-api/README.md

   }
 ```

-> If all is well and you’ve sent a transaction to your smart contract then you will see a similar data output!
+> If all is well and you've sent a transaction to your smart contract then you will see a similar data output!

 #### ✅ Step 4: Create Graph Client Artifacts ✅